Michael Lunn

-Michael Victor Lunn, GBS, KC, SC (倫明高; born 1950) is a senior judge.
+Michael Victor Lunn (倫明高; born 1950) is a senior Hong Kong judge.
 He is Chairman of the Market Misconduct Tribunal and the Securities and Futures Appeals Tribunal in Hong Kong.

 Early life

 Lunn was born in Rhodesia (now Zimbabwe) and was educated in England.

 In 1968, he won a Richardson Foundation Scholarship to Davidson College in the United States.

 He graduated from Queens' College, Cambridge with a BA in law in 1972.

 Legal career

 In 1973, Lunn was called to the Bar in England and was admitted to Inner Temple.
 He was a barrister in private practice in England from 1974 to 1977.

 He moved to British Hong Kong in 1977 and worked in the Attorney-General's Chambers until 1981.
 From 1982 to 2003, he was in private practice as a member of the Chambers of Gary Plowman, SC.